LTHTR-DST/hdruk_avoidable_admissions/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── avoidable_admissions <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes avoidable_admissions a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate and validate data │   │
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn raw data into features for modeling │   │
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make predictions │   │
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
-    │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

+The following directories are not in version control and will need to be manually created by the user.

+    ├── data
+        ├── external       <- Data from third party sources.
+        ├── interim        <- Intermediate data that has been transformed.
+        ├── processed      <- The final, canonical data sets for modeling.
+        └── raw            <- The original, immutable data dump.

+Alternatively, create a `.env` file with database credentials, paths to data directories, etc. and load this using `python-dotenv`.
+See `.env.sample`  and <https://pypi.org/project/python-dotenv/> for how to do this.
+Avoid hardcoding local paths in notebooks or code to ensure reproducibility between collaborators.

+**DO NOT COMMIT CREDENTIALS TO VERSION CONTROL!**

+**ENSURE NO PII IS EXPOSED BEFORE COMMITING TO VERSION CONTROL!**

 --------